You are viewing a story from harrypotterfanfiction.com

-Her face is like an everlasting flame in my mind.
+Her face is still like an everlasting flame in my mind.
 It grows and it consumes everything in me.
 All I see is her face.
 It burns itself into my retinas and carves its way into my frontal lobe.
-It’s so real.
-If I close my eyes I can still see her dancing with her hands pressed to the heavens while the rain splashes on her open fingertips.
+If I close my eyes, I can still see her dancing with her hands pressed to the heavens while the rain splashes on her open fingertips.

-It can’t be just another memory now because those get fuzzy around the corners after a while like a photo left out in the sun too long.
+It can’t be just another memory.
+Those get fuzzy around the corners after a while like a photo left out in the sun too long.

-My dad’s arm snakes around my shoulders and pulls me into the crook of his arm as if I was still that five year old girl that used to run to him with every little problem.
-I let myself be pulled into him because nowhere else is safe anymore.
+My dad’s arm snakes around my shoulders and pulls me into the crook of his arm.
+It feels like I am still that five year old girl that used to run to him with every little problem.
+I do not resist, it feels safe to be so near him.

 The chatter around me feels so unreal.
-As if this was the dream, as if it was an opening act to something else because there was this floaty feeling to it as if it was one of those weird psychedelic films that Lucy liked – likes so much.
+I want to imagine this is some sort of dream, or an opening act to some sort of experimental films Lucy liked – likes – so much.

-I look at all their faces, half expecting them to morph into hers.
+So instead, I look at all their faces, half expecting them to morph into hers.
 But they don’t, they remain their own.
-But their chatter, the stilted laughs seem out of place.
+But their chatter, the political conversations seems out of place.
 Foreign like there is no place for them in this kitchen anymore.

 Nan is busy trying to put some food together and Aunt Ginny and Uncle Harry are helping her.
-Fred is leaning back in his chair which is balancing precariously on its back two legs as he’s chatting with Louis and James.
-Dominique is still listening to Uncle George but they’ve now been joined by Aunt Fleur and Uncle Bill.
+Fred is leaning back in his chair, which balances precariously on its back two legs as he chats with Louis and James.
+Dominique is still listening to Uncle George, but they’ve now been joined by Aunt Fleur and Uncle Bill.
 Albus is leaning against an edge of the counter idly looking out the window, a frown on his face.

-I don’t know what to do or what is expected of me and I dearly wish she’d just walk through those doors right now.
-I want to hear her high pitch laugh that she saves when she is messing with someone.
+I don’t know what to do or what anyone expects of me and I dearly wish she’d walk through those doors right now.
+I want to hear her high pitched laugh she saves when she is messing with someone.
 I just want to hear her.
-To see again how her eyes, so much like our fathers, light up when she play’s an especially good tune on the piano or how her ears twitch when she lies.
+To see again how her eyes, so much like our father’s, light up when she plays an especially good tune on the piano or how her ears twitch when she lies.

 I’d give anything for that and I wonder why they are all so bloody normal.
-Why are they milling about as if this should be normal?
-I hated that and them because this is anything but that.
+I hate that, and them, because this is anything but normal.
 She is not here.
 She laughs all the time and her laugh isn’t here and she is never late.
 It is like an itch she has to scratch.
-She would never admit it, but she has to be on time for everything, always the first to show up or she won’t show up at all.
+She won’t admit it, but she has to be on time for everything, always the first to show up or she won’t show up at all.

-“Alright, dinner is ready,” Nan says, stilling everyone’s conversations.
+“All right, dinner is ready,” Nan says, stilling everyone’s conversations.
 I want to stop her, to say that she isn’t here yet and how can we eat without her.
 I’ve never done that before.
 We always come to these things together.
-She’s the only one who makes me feel comfortable here.
+She’s the only one who makes me feel comfortable.

 There is a general mass of people as some levitate some plates onto the table while others bring the dishes.
-My body is tense and I squeeze into a chair on the corner, not bothering to help because I know I’ll just get in the way and I don’t want to be so close to so many bodies.
+My body is tense and I squeeze into a chair on the corner.
+I do not want to be close to so many bodies.

 Someone falls into the chair next to mine and I see that it’s James and then Dominique slides into the one next to him.
-A silence spreads out between us three but I don’t bother trying to fix it.
+A silence spreads out between us three, but I don’t fix it.
 I’ve never really known what to say so I let James continue tapping his fork against the table while Dominique fiddles with the ends of her red hair.

 The parents gravitate to the sitting room because there is no way we could all fit around this table.
-It is unsettled and for a moment there is only the sound of scraping plates and chairs as the rest of the cousins sit down.
+There is only the sound of scraping plates and chairs as the rest of the cousins sit down.